 I blogged and consulted full time for a few years before accidentally finding a passion for Human Resources and re-entering the corporate world at Aetna.
 I quickly moved up the corporate ladder, having 6 jobs with increased scope over 7 years, supporting leaders responsible for billions in revenue.
 Following CVS’s acquisition of Aetna, I was promoted to Chief of Staff to the Head of Talent Strategy.

 While working full time, I also started a productivity blog and with just a few hours per week, grew it to reach 2 million people per year.
 I ultimately sold that blog within just 2 years of starting it.

-In every role she’s had or every company she’s owned, one thing has been consistent: she delivers results without working 80 hour weeks.
-Now she helps others do the same with one of her best kept secrets – data.
+In every role I’ve had or every company I’ve owned, one thing has been consistent: I deliver results without working 80 hour weeks.
+Now I help others do the same with one of my best kept secrets – data.